 With a cast iron grate, you will find that you are able to Bar-B-Que foods in shorter amounts of time.
 The even heat distribution across the grate surface creates consistent temperatures that surround the food on all sides.

 While cast-iron Bar-B-Que grill grates should never be immersed in water, they are very easy to clean.
-Because of the oil used for seasoning the grate, anything that needs to be cleaned from the surface can usually be easily removed by simply wiping it off with a paper towel.
+Because of the oil used for seasoning the grate, anything that needs to be cleaned from the surface can usually be easily removed by simply wiping it off with a paper towel or a grill brush.

 Uniflasy 7524 Cooking Grates for Weber Genesis E and S 300 Series